What you need to know:

 What is the transaction flow?

-What role does the merchant play in the payment ecosystem?
+What role do merchant acquirers/processors, networks, and bank processors play in the payments ecosystem?

 Card networks also create and govern the rules a merchant must follow to accept the network’s cards.

 Authorization of Payment

 The merchant passes the card information to the acquirer for authorization of the payment.
 The acquirer then sends the authorization request to the card network associated with the card.
 The card network receives the authorization request and routes it to the consumer’s bank, which issued the card, for approval.
 It is the consumer’s bank that determines whether the authorization request should be approved or denied and passes that decision back through the same process in reverse order.